nicola-lunghi/PySwitch/README.md

 ### Mappings

 The MIDI messages to set/request parameters from the device are bundled in Mappings.
 A mapping (see class ClientParameterMapping) can contain the following:
-- SET message: MIDI message to be used to set the parameter (value will be overridden with the real value before sending)
+- **set**: MIDI message to be used to set the parameter (value will be overridden with the real value before sending)
-- REQUEST message: MIDI message to request the parameter from the device
+- **request**: MIDI message to request the parameter from the device.
+Only used for non-bidirectional mappings.
-- RESPONSE message: MIDI message template to be used to compare incoming MIDI messages to.
+- **response**: MIDI message template to be used to compare incoming MIDI messages to.
 Defines how the device receives the parameter value.

 See the ClientParameterMapping class for deeper details.